-As Chief Recording Engineer, Master Gunnery Sgt.
-Jackson records various Marine Band and Marine Chamber Orchestra concerts and sessions and provides sound reinforcement for performances.
+As Chief Recording Engineer, Gunnery Sgt.
+Higgs records various Marine Band and Marine Chamber Orchestra concerts and sessions and provides sound reinforcement for performances.
 In addition, he is responsible for the recording studio and the preservation of the band’s recorded archive collections.

 Staff Sergeant Christian Amonson